CumulusNetworks/docs/content/cumulus-netq-415/Validate-Operations/Validate-Network-Protocol-and-Service-Operations.md

 ```
 {{< /expand >}}
 <br>
-If your host is configured to send the MAC address in the LLDP port ID field, define the MAC address in the topology DOT file:
+If your host is configured to send the MAC address in the LLDP port ID field, define the MAC address in the topology file (DOT file example):
 ```
 "switch1":"swp1" -- "host5":"mac:48:b0:2d:f5:6b:b5"
 ```